caraya/personal-blog/content/blog/responsive-images-with-img-elements.md

 draft: true
 ---

-This post is a follow-up to 2019's [Responsive images with img elements](http://localhost:8080/responsive-images-deep-dive/) and will explore primarily art direction use cases using `img` elements.
+This post is a follow-up to 2019's [Responsive images with img elements](https://publishing-project.rivendellweb.net/responsive-images-deep-dive/) and will explore primarily art direction use cases using `img` elements.

 ## The srcset attribute

+The first part of responsive images is the srcset attribute

 ### Width descriptors

 ### Sizes

-## Pixel density descriptors
+### Pixel density descriptors

 ## Image hints